-Deciding to divorce can be difficult, and there are often signs that one spouse may be changing their mind about the divorce.
-This can confuse the parties as they attempt to navigate separation, custody, and dividing their lives because it can cause the couple to question whether the divorce is actually the best thing for their relationship and lives.
+Deciding to divorce can be difficult, and there are often signs that the wife may be changing their mind about the divorce.
+This can confuse the parties as they attempt to navigate separation, custody, and dividing their lives because it can cause the couple to question whether the divorce is the best thing for their relationship and lives.
 It can also be a welcomed idea, especially if the spouse that changed their mind was the one who initiated the divorce in the first place.
 However, it can be a difficult idea to navigate because it often involves assumptions about the behavior of one spouse, which can be read wrong.
 Knowing what the signs are of a spouse changing their mind and the reasons that a spouse may change their mind can be helpful to determine if a conversation regarding the change may be the right idea.
 It is important to understand a true shift in thinking or a second thought that will not change their mind.

 The Possibility of a Changed Mind: